Liam-Booth-Data/spaceship_problem/README.md

 `y_train = df['Transported']`

-And then used the Random Forest classification model, from the sklearn package, to understand which features had the most importance.
-This works because as the Random Forest is creating it's decision trees for the task, it also tracks the importance of each variable (feature).
-This happens because the model uses these values to understand which features increase the model accuracy most by having greater impurity reductions.
+I used the Random Forest classification model from sklearn to identify the most important features.
+As the model creates its decision trees, it tracks feature importance by measuring how much each feature improves model accuracy through impurity reductions.

 ![Screenshot: Feature Importance Code](screenshots/12.png)

 ![Screenshot: Feature Importance Graph](screenshots/06.png)

-It can be seen that in the case of training this Random Forest Classifier, the features 'Num' (room_number), 'PassengerGroup' and 'Age', are the three features that have the highest importance.
-I was surprised by these results as I thought the 'Deck' feature would have more of an importance.
-This graph also highlights the number of features which have very little importance or value to the model.
-I will discuss these more in the next chapter.
+For the Random Forest Classifier, 'Num' (room_number), 'PassengerGroup', and 'Age' are the top features.
+Surprisingly, 'Deck' had less importance.
+The graph also shows features with little value to the model, which I’ll discuss further in the next chapter.

 ### Reducing Model Dimensionality for Visualisation Purposes

-Currently there are 26 features, a mix of categorical and numerical, within the dataset.
-To visualise the spread of the classes (0, 1) within 'Transported' (the target variable), I would like to reduce the dimensions to 2, whilst keeping the majority of information.
-This is so that I can then plot the Transported variable on a 2-dimensional scatter plot.
-This will then allow me to observe whether the classes are linearly seperable within Transported.

-To reduce the number of dimensions, a common technique is using Principal Component Analysis.
-In short, PCA creates a covariance matrix, obtains the eigenvectors and eigenvalues from this matrix, constructs a projection matrix (W) from the (sorted) top k eigenvectors, and lastly transform the orginal matrix (your features) using the projection matrix (W) to get the new k-dimensional subspace.

-The below is an graph which highlights one of the processes within PCA.
-It's shows that most of the variance within all of the k-features can be explained by just two featues.
+The dataset has 26 features, both categorical and numerical.
+To visualize the 'Transported' variable's classes (0, 1) on a 2D scatter plot, we need to reduce dimensions to 2 while retaining most of the information.
+Principal Component Analysis (PCA) is a common technique used for this.
+PCA creates a covariance matrix, extracts eigenvectors and eigenvalues, builds a projection matrix (W) from the top k eigenvectors, and transforms the original matrix using W to get the new k-dimensional subspace.
+The graph below shows that most variance in the features can be explained by just two features.

 ![Screenshot: PCA](screenshots/07.png)